-Oshiruko: Easy & Authentic Red Bean Soup Recipe
+Oshiruko: Easy Authentic Japanese Red Bean Soup Recipe

-Oshiruko itself is a simple, sweet bean soup made from Azuki red bean paste and water seasoned with sugar and a pinch of salt.
-After preparing the soup, we often add toasted or steamed Mochi rice cakes to the soup and enjoy them together.
+After preparing the soup, we often add toasted or steamed Mochi rice cakes to the bowl and eat them together.

-It is said that the origin of the Japanese red bean soup Oshiruko dates back to about 400 years ago when the original form of Oshiruko was called “Susuri Dango (すすりだんご)”.
+The origin of the soup can be traced back to about 400 years ago when the original form was called “Susuri Dango (すすりだんご)”.

-In modern times, some traditional Japanese-style sweets parlors called “Kanmidokoro (甘味処)” offer Oshiruko, but we usually have the sweet red bean soup at home.
+In modern times, some sweets parlors called “Kanmidokoro (甘味処)” offer Oshiruko soup, but we usually cook it from scratch at home.

-One primary reason why Japanese often have Oshiruko soup with Mochi rice cakes in wintertime (especially after New Year’s holidays) is that we have a tradition of displaying “Kagami-Mochi (鏡餅)” in the house during the New Year holiday season.
+One primary reason is that we have a tradition of displaying “Kagami Mochi (鏡餅)” in the house during the New Year holiday season.

-Kagami Mochi is a traditional round rice cake offered to a god or a Buddha, which in Japan is one of the auspicious New Year’s decorations for good luck.
+Kagami Mochi is a traditional round rice cake offered to the deities, considered an auspicious good luck decoration for the new year.

-When New Year’s holidays come to the end, the lucky Mochi rice cake is broken into easy-to-eat pieces and served in Oshiruko or other Mochi dishes.
-When eating the dish, we wish for a peaceful life throughout the year.
+When the New Year holiday ends, the lucky Mochi is broken into bite-size pieces and served in Oshiruko or other dishes.

-As I mentioned above, the basic Oshiruko recipe is quite simple.
-Besides, if you prepare canned Azuki beans beforehand, you can more effortlessly make it.
-Therefore last, let me introduce the very easy method.
+If you prepare canned Azuki beans in advance, you can more effortlessly make it.
+Therefore last, let me introduce the recipe.

-Note that cooked Mochi rice cake is chewy, stretchy, and very sticky, so please be cautious not to choke on it.
+Note that cooked Mochi is chewy, stretchy, and very sticky, so please be cautious not to choke on it.

 |Mochi||2 to 4 pieces|

-- Bake the Mochi rice cakes in a toaster oven until they become swollen and light brown
+- Bake the Mochi rice cakes in the toaster oven until they puff up.

-- Put the Ogura An and water in a pot and heat the mixture to the boiling point
+- While toasting the Mochi, put the Ogura An and water in a pot and heat it to a slow simmer.

-- Once it has boiled, add a pinch of salt and stir the soup lightly.
-Then turn off the heat
+- After adding a pinch of salt and stirring the soup lightly, turn off the heat.

-- Place the toasted Mochi rice cakes in a bowl and pour in the Azuki red bean soup
+- Place the toasted Mochi cakes in bowls and pour the Azuki red bean soup.